afrankenstine/vite-static-renderer/README.md

 # vite-static-renderer

 A high-performance static site generator with CLI and Vite integration.
-Transform your SPA into lightning-fast static pages with modern browser rendering and intelligent asset handling.
+Transform your SPA into lightning-fast, SEO-ready static pages with modern browser rendering, intelligent asset handling, and automatic `sitemap.xml` and `robots.txt` generation.

 ## ✨ Features